xiaohan2012/core_maximization/README.md

 2. `\mean (|V_1| / (|V_1| + |V_2|))`: average saturation rate
    - the higher the above ratios are, the fewer edges we need to promote subcores
    - for grqc: mean 28%, median 33%

+# idea

+- for unpromoted nodes, subcore can use `greedy` as a subroutine to maximize gain
+  - currently, random is used